meshplay/meshplay/docs/pages/reference/error-codes.md

 ## Error Codes and Troubleshooting

-Meshery and its components use a common framework (defined within MeshKit) to generate and document an event with a unique error code identifier as the combination of `[component type]-[component name]-[event moniker]-[numeric code]`.
+Meshplay and its components use a common framework (defined within MeshKit) to generate and document an event with a unique error code identifier as the combination of `[component type]-[component name]-[event moniker]-[numeric code]`.
 Each error code identifies the source component for the error and a standard set of information to describe the error and provide helpful details for troubleshooting the situation surrounding the specific error.

 {% include alert.html type="info" title="Error codes are combination of component type, component name, event moniker and numberic code" content="Error codes are a hyphenated collection of details that include:
 <ul>
 <li><b>Component Type</b> (string): The type of the component that emits this error event; e.g. <code>adapter</code></li>
-<li><b>Component Name</b> (string): The name of the component that emits this error event; e.g. <code>ameshery-istio</code></li>
+<li><b>Component Name</b> (string): The name of the component that emits this error event; e.g. <code>ameshplay-istio</code></li>
 <li><b>Error Moniker</b> (string): A semi-human readable short key used in descriptive reference to the specific event at-hand; e.g. <code>ErrClosingDatabaseInstanceCode</code></li>
 <li><b>Numberic Code</b> (number): Unique number identifying a specific error as scoped by a specific component; e.g. <code>a1000</code></li>
 </ul>
 The numeric portion of error codes are component-scoped.
-The numeric portion of error codes are allowed to overlap between Meshery components.
+The numeric portion of error codes are allowed to overlap between Meshplay components.
 The combination of the <code>[component type]-[component name]-[event moniker]-[numeric code]</code> is what makes a given error code globally unique." %}

 ### See Also

-Troubleshooting guides to using Meshery's various features and components.
+Troubleshooting guides to using Meshplay's various features and components.

 {% assign sorted_guides = site.pages | sort: "type" | reverse %}